navikt/aktivitetskrav-frontend/README.md

 ### Activity requirement view

-The user gets an overview of their activity duty (aktivitetsplikt).
+The user gets an overview of their activity requirement (aktivitetsplikt).
 This includes:

 - Advance warnings about possible stoppage of sick pay (Varsel om mulig stans av sykepenger).
 - Information about deadlines and how to avoid stoppage.